How Much Is Your Workers’ Compensation Claim Worth?

 Where Can You Turn For Help Obtaining Benefits?

 Smith, Feddeler & Smith, P.A., has been in practice since 1968.
 Over the decades, we have helped thousands of Florida employees obtain benefits for their job-related injuries and illnesses.
-Four of our lawyers are board-certified in workers’ compensation law by The Florida Bar.
+Five of our lawyers are board-certified in workers’ compensation law by The Florida Bar.

 You Can’t Rely On Your Employer

 Most employers are not familiar with the workers’ compensation law in Florida, and oftentimes provide injured workers with erroneous or false information out of this ignorance.
 In addition, employers are often afraid of having their insurance rates rise, so they fight against legitimate claims.